 This site brought to you by:

-Do some Christmas shopping done among more than 100 vendors, and bring the kids along for crafts, train rides and playing in the “snow.”
+Get some Christmas shopping done among more than 100 vendors, and bring the kids along for crafts, train rides, and playing in the “snow.”

 In December, the Thinkery features all kinds of opportunities for kids to explore the sights and sounds of the season.
-Wee ones can make snowflakes and “ski” on their socks during Winter Wonders workshops, and kids of all ages will find something to do in the age- and interest-specific Gingerbread Workshop series, which takes cookie construction to a whole new level.
-Candy Chemistry or Gingerbread Architecture?
+Wee ones can make snowflakes and “ski” on their socks during Winter Wonderland workshops, and kids of all ages will find something to do in the age- and interest-specific Gingerbread Workshop series, which takes cookie construction to a whole new level.
+Candy Chemistry or Seriously Sweet Structures?
 Choose your flavor.

 Enjoy the holidays in miniature at this annual show brought to the Downtowner Gallery in Round Rock by Tinplate Trackers of Austin.

 This site brought to you by:

-The Wildflower Center hosts 10 days of holiday events, including book signings, food sampling, and workshops for making your own wreaths and ornaments – because no one should be (crafting) alone for the holidays.
+The Wildflower Center hosts 11 days of holiday events, including book-signings, food samplings, and workshops for making your own wreaths and ornaments – because no one should be (crafting) alone for the holidays.

-In its 44th year, Tuba Christmas is celebrated all over world, including here in Austin, where tuba and euphonium players are invited to convene on the steps of the state Capitol to serenade passersby with the sounds of the season.
+For over 40 years, Tuba Christmas has been celebrated all over world, including here in Austin, where tuba and euphonium players are invited to convene on the steps of the state Capitol to serenade passersby with the sounds of the season.
 No tuba?
 No problem.
 You can still show your support with an authentic Tuba Christmas hat or scarf, available on the Tuba Christmas website.